HotNoob/Curve/README.md

 So here we have it.

+It is for free for everyone to enjoy...

  As the programmer who rewrote all of this... i have no idea how to use it... i just managed to get by via deciphering the spaghetti code... so... good luck!